Table of Contents

 Stretch marks on the back

-These stretch marks usually form, following the rapid growth during puberty, drastic weigh changes, excessive stretching.
+These stretch marks usually form, following the rapid growth during puberty, drastic weight changes, excessive stretching.
 Another reason may be a low collagen output, following corticosteroid treatment.

 However, they can also appear as symptoms of the following medical conditions: